shiqi0515/UI-Programming/README.md

 Personal contribution:
 Shiqi:
 1. Completed the design of CSS, HTML and JavaScript files for the Home page.
 Completed page jump, and successfully applied dutchman_table_users.json to JS to make success VIP login.
 2. Completed the design of CSS, HTML and JavaScript files for the Menu page.
-Completed classify goods according to different categories, automatically laid out the page according to the number of products,
+Completed classify goods according to different categories, automatically laid out the page according to the number of products, successfully applied dutchman_table_sbl_beer.json to show Name and price in page, completed add products to cart, empty cart and order function.